 Example: ‘Can you pass me that yoke you use to wipe the windscreen?’

-In Ireland, ‘the jacks’ means ‘toilet’, most commonly used to refer to public bathrooms.
+Among Irish slang words, the word ‘the jacks’ means ‘toilet’, most commonly used to refer to public bathrooms.
 Every Irish person knowns what this term means, but few know why they use it – indeed it’s difficult to find a solid explanation.
 Some believe it to be derived from the Tudor English term ‘jakes’, first used in the 16th century.

 Example: ‘I’ll be back in a minute, I’m going to find the jacks’.

 Perhaps unsurprisingly given the drunken Irish stereotype, there are several different words in Irish slang that all mean drunk.
 Locked is just one such term – others include mouldy, ossified, polluted, twisted and langers.

 Example: ‘He’s not feeling the best today, he was locked last night.’

 KEEN TO EXPLORE THE WORLD?